Jody-Geers/php-rest/README.md

-  As far as REST stuffs goes i would go for a node.js option but the deployment of which costs big monney for a project which might not even be earning any income at all, hosting PHP is cheap, if your company grows than you can think of your REST service environment / language, just keep the same API. =P
+  As far as REST stuffs goes i would go for a node.js option but the deployment of which costs big monney for a project which might not even be earning any income at all, hosting PHP is cheap, when your company grows than you can rethink of your REST service environment / language, just keep the same API. =-)

 ## Installation